Chris Bambery: Political activity

 Following his resignation from the SWP, Bambery was a founding member of the International Socialist Group, an organisation set up by the 39 former SWP members to formulate a united front approach to the recession and to develop a Left argument for Scottish independence in the 2014 referendum.

-During the referendum campaign, Bambery supported the Radical Independence Campaign and was subsequently a supporter of Rise, the Scottish radical left coalition.
+During the referendum campaign, Bambery supported the Radical Independence Campaign, and was subsequently a supporter of RISE, the Scottish radical left coalition.

+Books

-In 2014 his A People's History of Scotland and his The Second World War: A Marxist History were published.
-A review of the former in The Scotsman stated: "In telling the stories of the ordinary footsoldiers in the Radical War of 1820, of the cotton spinners’ strike of 1837 and of the miners’ struggles from 1840 to 1984, in describing the lives of such as Mary Brooksbank and James Connolly, Bambery offers a Scottish version of EP Thompson's The Making of the English Working Class" Brian Morton in The Herald described its "relentless populism" as "tiresome" but concluded that it was "pamphleteering of an attractively old-fashioned sort, but on an ambitious scale...
+In 2014, Bambery's A People's History of Scotland and his The Second World War: A Marxist History were published.
+A review of the former in The Scotsman stated: "In telling the stories of the ordinary footsoldiers in the Radical War of 1820, of the cotton spinners’ strike of 1837 and of the miners’ struggles from 1840 to 1984, in describing the lives of such as Mary Brooksbank and James Connolly, Bambery offers a Scottish version of E. P. Thompson's The Making of the English Working Class" Brian Morton in The Herald described its "relentless populism" as "tiresome", but concluded that it was "pamphleteering of an attractively old-fashioned sort, but on an ambitious scale...
 It's to be hoped that Bambery's steady insistence on social justice as a higher political end, above party or nationalism, remains audible."

-In The Scotsman Roger Hutchinson in reviewing the book pointed out:
+In The Scotsman, Roger Hutchinson in reviewing the book pointed out:

-"Do not, then, approach this book expecting to read more of the pussy-footing academic social history which Scotland already has in abundance.
-Bambery sets out to prove that all of Scotland’s past has led us, with Marxist inevitability, to the day when the red flag will flutter over Holyrood."

-Reviewing the book in Monthly Review, Paul Buhle welcomed it writing:
+Reviewing the book in Monthly Review, Paul Buhle welcomed it, writing:

-"Chris Bambery’s splendid People’s History builds upon the scholarly work of others across several generations, including the renowned Scottish historian Thomas Johnson, but also a wealth of nearly forgotten researchers...
-One might say, more properly, that this sweeping history builds upon a social and class legacy of resistance rarely understood beyond the borders of this curious land with its staggering natural beauty, desperate poverty, and collective memories."